heilaaks/snippy/README.rst

 .. code-block:: none

+   snippy import --snippet
    snippy import --solution
-    snippy import --snippet

 Contributing
 ============

-Bug Reports and Feature Requests
+Bug reports and feature Requests
 --------------------------------

-Run the failing command with --debug option to get a better idea what is failing.
+Run the failing command with ``--debug`` option to get a better idea what is failing.
 Please fill a bug report based on contributing_ instructions.